Interview • 01.11.2014

 Interview by Daniel Stöter, iXtenso.com

-more on: climate systems, refrigeration cabinets, refrigeration technology, refrigeration plants, refrigerated counters, refrigeration systems, refrigerated shelves, refrigerated display cabinets, refrigerant fluid, energy management, energy optimization, freezer, thermal compound technology, fridges, refrigerator sliding doors
+channels: climate systems, refrigeration cabinets, refrigeration technology, refrigeration plants, energy optimization, refrigerated counters, energy management, refrigeration systems, refrigerated shelves, refrigerated display cabinets, refrigerant fluid, freezer, thermal compound technology, fridges, refrigerator sliding doors